 6. He's a family man

 Pride has been married to his wife Rozene since 1956.
-They have three children, Kraig (Carlton), Dion and Angela.
-Pride and his wife currently reside in Dallas, Texas.
+They welcomed three children, Kraig (Carlton), Dion and Angela.

-7. He's won numerous awards throughout his career
+7. He won numerous awards throughout his career